 Site settings like your site name or user account emails are not exempt from the need for glue modules.
 The variable suite of base modules are needed to provide the generic API that i18n_variable module will use to provide translation for these variables.

 These modules provide different levels of integrations and varying user interfaces to support your translation needs.
 The combination of the original modules as well as i18n, title and variable and the glue modules for each contrib module to make them work with this system ends up in a pretty sizable solution.
-It works in the end, but this is not what we aim for.
+It works in the end, but this is not what we aim for in Drupal 8.

 Drupal 8 has general base solutions in core

 Instead in Drupal 8 the configuration and content system is (almost) all encompassing, so you mostly either work with a configuration (entity) or a content (entity).
-Content entities almost all have fields so you can customize fields on blocks or taxonomy terms and fields come with native support for multilingual storage, editing and rendering.
-When you deal with a node or custom block, you can equally have the fields translatable.
+Content entities all have fields.
+They at least have base fields, but most support configurable fields, so you can customize fields on blocks or taxonomy terms.
+Both base fields and configurable fields come with native support for multilingual storage, editing and rendering.
+When you deal with a node or custom block, you can equally have the fields set translatable.

 This was made possible by the incredible effort of the configuration management initiative to get a generic configuration system in core and apply it to almost everything that cannot be considered content combined with the huge work of the entity system maintainers and application of the content entity system to much wider systems in core.